ElixirProtocol/vertex-contracts/docs/docs.md

 ## Overview

-This integration comprises one Elixir smart contract, called Vertex Manager, that allows users to deposit and withdraw liquidity for spot and perpetual (perp) products on Vertex.
+This integration comprises one Elixir smart contract with a singleton architecture, called Vertex Manager, that allows users to deposit and withdraw liquidity for spot and perpetual (perp) products on Vertex.
 By depositing liquidity, users earn VRTX rewards from the market-making done by the Elixir validator network off-chain.
 Rewards, denominated in the VRTX token, are distributed via epochs lasting 28 days and serve as the sustainability of the APRs.
 On the Vertex Smart contract, each product is associated with a pool structure, which contains data like active amounts, balances, and more.
 Regarding Vertex, the Elixir smart contract interacts mainly with the Endpoint smart contract.

 - [VertexManager](src/VertexManager.sol): Elixir smart contract to deposit, withdraw, claim and manage product pools.
 - [Endpoint](https://github.com/vertex-protocol/vertex-contracts/blob/main/contracts/Endpoint.sol): Vertex smart contract that serves as the entry point for all actions and interactions with their protocol.